o355/PyWeather/README.md

 [Subscribe to the PyWeather Weekly Update, for all the latest in PyWeather news on a somewhat weekly basis!](https://owenthe.ninja/sign-pyweathers-weekly-newsletter/)

-## More PyWeather update news
-I'm back to coding!
-Feels great to be at home.

-So far, I'm back at full steam presently working on the Universal PyWeather Updater, along with all the other fun bug fixes and feature tweaks for 0.6.4 beta.
-At this time, I can't give an accurate ETA as to when PyWeather 0.6.4 beta will be released, but maybe expect some release candidates soon.

 ## Welcome to PyWeather (0.6.3 beta)!
 Welcome to PyWeather, the fun way to check the weather in a terminal.
 Thanks for being here!